-SECTION 15 - The Board of Trustees has the power to suspend or revoke membership, or place on probation, any member as outlined in Article IV.
+SECTION 15 - The Board of Trustees has the power to suspend or revoke membership, or place on probation, any member as outlined in Article III.

 SECTION 16 - The membership of any member who, in the opinion of the Board of Trustees, violates the established policy of this Association or who seeks to undermine the osteopathic profession.
-This Association, or any of its District societies or affiliated organizations, may be revoked, suspended, or placed on probation by action of the Board of Trustees.
+Membership in this Association may be revoked, suspended, or placed on probation by action of the Board of Trustees.

 The member shall be given written notice of any alleged violation and be given an opportunity to appear before the Board of Trustees before any action is taken.